Washington State Foreclosure Fairness Program

 Foreclosure mediation is a process where a neutral third party (the “mediator”) helps the homeowner (the “borrower”) and the lender (the “beneficiary”) openly communicate and reach a fair, voluntary, and negotiated agreement whenever possible.
 The homeowner and the lender each pay half of the mediation fee to prepare, schedule, and conduct a mediation session.
 If more than one session is necessary, additional fees may apply.

-Homeowners may be eligible for mediation if they received a Notice of Default from their lender and lived in the home when the foreclosure process started.
-The referral to mediation must be submitted to Department of Commerce after a Notice of Default has been issued and no later than 20 days after the date the Notice of Trustee Sale has been recorded at the county where the property is located.
-Some lenders are exempt from mediation.
-Review the Eligibility Criteria for detailed information.
+Homeowners may be eligible for mediation if they received a Notice of Default from their lender.
+The referral to mediation must be submitted to the Department of Commerce after a Notice of Default has been issued and no later than 90 days before the date of sale listed in the Notice of Trustee Sale.
+If an amended Notice of Trustee Sale is recorded, and the borrower has not yet requested mediation for their current Notice of Default, mediation must be requested no later than 25 days before the date of sale listed in the amended Notice of Trustee Sale.
+Some lenders are exempt from participating in meditation.

-At the conclusion of the mediation, the mediator will send a written report (the "certification") to the homeowner, lender, trustee, and Department of Commerce.
-Once the mediator issues and sends her/his certification, the foreclosure mediation process is complete.
-If an agreement was not reached between the borrower and the lender, the mediator's certification authorizes the beneficiary to move forward with the foreclosure process, which may include selling the property at a trustee sale (see RCW 61.24.163 (13)).
+After the mediation, the mediator will send a written report (the “certification”) to the homeowner, lender, trustee, and Department of Commerce.
+Once the mediator issues and sends their certification, the foreclosure mediation process is complete.
+If the borrower and the lender do not reach an agreement, the mediator’s certification authorizes the beneficiary to move forward with the foreclosure process, which may include selling the property at a trustee sale (see RCW 61.24.163 (13)).
 Borrowers may have a few options to consider.
-For more information, read "Borrower Options after Mediation."
+For more information, read “Borrower Options After Mediation.”

-- Learn about the foreclosure process in Washington State (video)
+- Learn about the foreclosure process in Washington State (YouTube)

 - Read the Foreclosure Fairness Program brochure (PDF)